Proper Standing Desk and Treadmill Posture – A Complete Guide

 What is an Ergonomics System?

-“Ergonomics” is the working space design which enhances comfort and productivity along with minimizing physical discomfort.
+“Ergonomics” is the working space design which enhances comfort and productivity along with minimizing physical discomfort through proper standing desk and treadmill posture.

 Advantages of Maintaining Right Posture